-- a.
-The Art of Précis Writing

-- b.
-Correspondence: Business and Official

-- c.
-Drafting

-- Report Writing: Progress report and Project report

-- Inspection Notes

-- Notices: Lost and found; Obituary; Auction Memos and Circulars

-- Notices, Agenda and Minutes of Meetings Use of internet and E-Mails

-- Press Release

-- Applying for a Job: Resume writing; forwarding letter and follow-up

-- 2.6 Writing Telephonic messages
+Writing: The Art of Précis Writing, Correspondence: Business and Official, Drafting: Report Writing: Progress report and Project report, Inspection Notes, Notices: Lost and found; Obituary; Auction, Memos and Circular, Notices, Agenda and Minutes of Meetings, Use of internet and E-Mails, Press Release, Applying for a Job: Resume writing; forwarding letter and follow-up.
+Writing

-- 2.7 Filling-up different forms such as Banks and on-line forms for Placement etc.
+Telephonic messages, Filling-up different forms such as Banks and on-line forms for Placement etc.